jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 The `add_row_number` function allows the creation of an index column.
 By default, this will be called `Row` and start numbering from 1.
 The `name` parameter allows changing the output name.
 The initial value and increment can be set using the `from` and `step` parameters.
 The following two options enable adding a grouping (in this case, by `Category` and `Year`) and finally allow for applying an ordering if desired.

-The final process for downloading and reshaping the sales targets is:
+The final process for downloading and reshaping the sales targets looks like this.

 ![Download and Reshape](json_restructure.png)